-- Unexpected medical expenses
+- Certain medical expenses.

-- Tuition and related educational fees and expenses
+- Tuition and related educational fees and expenses.

-- Burial or funeral expenses
+- Burial or funeral expenses.

-- Expenses for the repair of damage to your home
+- Expenses for the repair of damage to your home.

-Taxes on a 401(k) Hardship Withdrawal
+Taxes Affecting a 401(k) Hardship Withdrawal

-- You are disabled
+- You are disabled.

-- Your medical debt exceeds 7.5 percent of your adjusted gross income
+- Your medical debt exceeds 7.5% (or 10% after 2012 if under age 65) of your adjusted gross income.

 Proof of Hardship

-Most of the time they can determine if they think your circumstances qualify as a hardship, but some 401(k) plans may require some form of documentation be presented.
+To qualify as a hardship, you will need to make your case to your 401(k) plan administrator.
+Most of the time, they can easily figure out wherther your circumstances qualify as a hardship.
+Some 401(k) plans may require you to present some form of documentation.
 Ask your 401(k) plan provider what they require as proof of hardship.